 3. Discover deep user goals

 For the UX design company it is important to dig very deep to the main goal and reveal users needs.
 This approach may appear more complicated, but in fact, it’s more efficient: finding the solution to a real problem, instead of convincing people they need something, when in fact they don’t.

-A good example here would be event services and websites, like Leopolis Jazz Fest.
+A good example here would be event services and websites.
 At first glance, you might think that user’s goal while using those is to buy a ticket, obviously.
 But as you start digging deeper, you understand that the actual, ultimate goal here got nothing to do with the ticket — it may be to spend some quality time with friends, enjoy sunny weather in a park, listen to a favorite band, and so on.
 Another example we love is AirBnB case — the real user goal here isn’t to book a place — it’s to experience living abroad like a local.
 And these finding and insights, translated into design solutions, make all the difference between products people love and don’t give a damn about.

 4. UX design neither begins nor ends with visuals